 October 30, 2020

-This month we introduce Holocaust survivor Lotte Weiss.
+This month we introduce the late Holocaust survivor Lotte Weiss.
 Lotte was born in 1923 in Bratislava, Czechoslovakia.

 In March 1942, Lotte and her two sisters were deported from Bratislava to Auschwitz.
 She remembers the “strange and terrible smell” of the bodies burning in the crematorium.
 That was the moment that she lost her faith in God.